Atomic symbol: Sb

-One of the earliest metal uses of antimony came in the mid-15th century when it was added as a hardening agent in the type of metal printing used by Johannes Gutenberg’s first printing press.
+One of the earliest uses of the metal antimony came in the mid-15th century when it was added as a hardening agent in the type of metal printing used by Johannes Gutenberg’s first printing press.

 Antimony is usually extracted from stibnite sulfide ores, but can also be produced from a number of oxide and sulfide ores, including jamesonite and valentinite.

 According to US Geological Survey (USGS) statistics, China currently accounts for nearly 90 percent of global antimony production.
 In 2011, an estimated 169,000 tons of antimony were mined worldwide.